leonhard-s/auraxium/README.md

 ## Technical Details

-The following section contains more detailed implementation details for those who want to know; it is safe to ignore if you're just getting stared.
+The following section contains more detailed implementation details for those who want to know; it is safe to ignore if you are only getting started.

 ### Object Hierarchy

 All classes in the Auraxium object model inherit from `Ps2Object`.
-It defines the API table and ID field to use for generic queries, and also implements methods like `.get()` or `.find()`.
+It defines the API table and ID field to use for generic queries and implements methods like `.get()` or `.find()`.

 These are the methods called by the corresponding methods in `auraxium.Client` and allow customisation of the generated queries.
 This lets subclasses customise the query generation; `auraxium.ps2.Character` for example uses the heavily indexed `'single_character_by_id'` collection for `.get_by_id()`, rather than the default, `'character'`.)